BanuPullaiahnaidu/BanuPullaiahnaidu.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   address: >
     <p>banupullaiahnaidu@mail.smu.edu</p>
+    <p>Mckinney, TX</p>

 ---

 Hi!
 Welcome to Banu's Website.

 Here I will be posting all the projects I work on, as part of my journey towards getting a Master Degree in Data Science.

 Stay Tuned :)